The Selectivity and Competition of the Mind's Eye in Visual Perception: Methodology

 Self-supervised learning of features can be obtained by taking the gradient of the reconstruction error with respect to $\Phi$, resulting in a biologically plausible local Hebbian learning rule.
 The dictionary can be updated via Stochastic Gradient Descent (SGD).
 At the low level, it is clear that both pathways learn similar features, edge detectors, color blobs, gradients, etc. Examples of the dictionary learned at the V1 level can be seen in Figure \ref{fig:dictionary}(a)(b).

-We compute a stimulus/activity triggered average (ATA) to understand the response patterns of neurons at higher levels of the network.
-The activity triggered average is akin to spike-triggered averages that have been used to characterize the response properties of a neuron to a time-varying stimulus.
+To understand the higher levels of the network, we compute an activity triggered average (ATA) akin to spike-triggered averages that have been used to characterize the response properties of a neuron to a time-varying stimulus.
 Thus, the ATA can be thought of as the average response of a neuron when shown a set of input images.
-From the ATA, we can see at the top level of the network, these neurons are specialized to global, holistic information of faces or objects, see Figure \ref{fig:dictionary}(c)(d).
+We can see at the top level of the network, these neurons are specialized to global, holistic information of faces or objects, see Figure \ref{fig:dictionary}(c)(d).
 In the FFA region, we see a heterogeneity of orientation, background, and hair but an overall homogeneity in face type.
-For the IT region, we mostly see ghostly foreground blobs, scene-like backgrounds, and color differences.
+For the IT region, we see color differences, scene-like backgrounds, and ghostly foreground blobs due to the fact it was tasked to encode a dataset with higher variance given the same number of neurons as the FFA.